 The Only Brussels Sprout Recipe I Have!

 If the whole idea of eating Brussels sprouts makes you crinkle your nose it is most certainly because you haven’t had them properly prepared.
-In which case you are most definitely missing out!
-The best way to cook Brussels sprouts (for people who say they don’t like Brussels sprouts) is to make Brussels Sprout Hash.
+In which case you are most definitely in for a treat.

-Brussels Sprout Hash: The Best Way to Cook Brussels Sprouts
+Roasted Brussels Sprout with Bacon: The Best Way to Cook Brussels Sprouts

-Overcooking is the number one thing to avoid with Brussels sprouts.
+Overcooking is the number one thing to avoid with this roasted Brussels sprouts with bacon.
 Keep in mind, when the color and brightness fades, the flavor often does too.
 Even worse, Brussels sprouts, like their cruciferous cousins–broccoli and cauliflower, give off a less-than-appetizing stinky odor if they are overcooked.
 And no good can possibly come from any foul smell in the kitchen!

 But, if you treat them right, these little gems have the potential to become your new favorite vegetable.
 Really.

 Roasted Brussels Sprouts with Bacon is the only way I like to eat my sprouts.
 Of course, this recipe has me pining for some new ones to share!

 - Method: Roast

 - 1 pound Brussels sprouts, trimmed, quartered lengthwise